SEVEN GUITARS, August Wilson, DIrected by Cameron Knight

 TROJAN WOMEN: A LOVE STORY, Charles L. Mee, Directed by Jed Allen Harris

-THE WIZ, Book, music and lyrics by William F. Brown, Directed and choreographed by Tome Cousin, Musical Direction by Thomas Douglas
+THE WIZ, adapted from "The Wonderful Wizard of Oz" by Frank L. Baum.
+Book by William F. Brown, Additional Materials by Tina Tippit, Music & Lyrics by Charlie Smalls.
+Directed and choreographed by Tomé Cousin, Musical Direction by Thomas Douglas

 THREE SISTERS, Anton Chekhov, Directed by Pamela Berlin